loomio/loomio_help/content/user_manual/threads/navigating_threads/index.md

 ---
 title: Navigating in threads
 weight: 40
-description: Find what you need, when you need it.
+description: Find what you need, when you need it, in a thread.
 menu:
   main:
     parent: threads